×

 GBHWC New Employee Orientation occurs across two days and involves various trainings (e.g., Health and Safety, Infection Control, Cyber Security, Ethical Code of Conduct, Employee Dress Code, Cultural Humility).
 Additional required trainings include Culturally and Linguistically Appropriate Services (CLAS, focusing on providing services that are respectful of and responsive to individual cultural health beliefs and practices, preferred languages, health literacy levels, and communication needs) and EveryDay Behavioral Tools (focuses on methods to manage behaviors before they escalate to a crisis).

-Guam-PIC Orientation involves reviewing the Guam-PIC Handbook in detail (e.g., program structure, rotations, schedule of evaluations and evaluation forms, and internship policies), reviewing Psychology Department policies, meeting GBHWC Administration and GBHWC Clinical Services staff, learning about GBHWC grant programs and staff, and touring GBHWC and DOC facilities.
+Guam-PIC Orientation involves reviewing the Guam-PIC Handbook in detail (e.g., program structure, schedule of evaluations and evaluation forms, and internship policies), reviewing Psychology Department policies, meeting GBHWC Administration and GBHWC Clinical Services staff, learning about GBHWC grant programs and staff, and touring GBHWC and DOC facilities.